walkerdb/dsc_workshops/open_refine/readme.md

 ## Creating a project
-To start a new project, just click the "create project" button on the top-left of the page, choose an input file to use, then click "next".
+To start a new project, click the "create project" button on the top-left of the page, choose an input file to use, then click "next".

 > ```yaml
 -> Create a new project and import the dataset